TomJamesDuffy/clearly/README.md

 With that in mind I set about creating an API that could show trips, the vehicles used, the cargo transported and the projects that encapsulated them.

-To that end the two most useful endpoint is getTripsByProject, there is also CRUD for projects (which is fully tested) and a few other endpoints relating to the other data types.
+To that end the most useful endpoint is getTripsByProject, there is also CRUD for projects (which demonstrates some integration tests) and a few other endpoints relating to the other data types.

+### Folder Structure

+**`docs`**

+- Database structure diagram

+**`src/api`**

+- Functionally cohesive folder structure for the four main data types: cargo, projects, trip, and vehicle.

+**`src/db`**

+- Contains models, seeds, migrations, and configuration for the PostgreSQL database.

+**`src/graphql`**

+- Contains utility functions for aggregating `.graphql` files and amalgamating resolvers.

+**`src/services`**

+- Contains base class for data type services, complete with data loader for n + 1 and CRUD operations.

 ### Prerequisites